nkngitrepo/scrapyapp/README.md

 # Testing:
 		Once the containers are up, check http://localhost:8080 for list of container/BOL being scrapped. http://localhost:8080/request/{contORBol}
-		The fast service and the scrapy bases scripts starts 30s after the containers are up.
+		The fast service and the scrapy based scripts starts 30s after the containers are up.

 * The list of container/BOL can be updated in the create_fixtures.sh script.